-Compared with a laser resonator, a passive reference cavity can be significantly more stable, as it does not have the disturbing influences introduced by a gain medium.
-Also, it can have a very high finesse and Q factor, as the round-trip power losses can be minimized; this leads to a small resonator bandwidth, so that the resonance frequencies can be precisely determined.
+Compared with a laser resonator, a passive reference cavity can be significantly more stable, as it does not have the disturbing influences introduced by a laser gain medium.
+Also, it can have a very high finesse and Q factor, as the round-trip power losses can be minimized; that leads to a small resonator bandwidth, so that the resonance frequencies can be precisely determined.
 Further measures can be used to achieve extraordinarily high stability:

 - using a rugged construction for the cavity setup, possibly with vibration-absorbing damping elements